webtrees/webtrees.github.io/download/modules.md

 ### Sammlungen - by Thomas Bugge - `2.2` - [website](https://github.com/thobgg/webtrees-sammlungen)

 Photo and document collections with EXIF/XMP enrichment, gallery and lightbox, and bidirectional sync with webtrees media.
 Group your media objects into thematic collections — either automatically from a media folder or hand-curated — for family photos, gravestones, parish records, documents and more.
-Ships with an install-ready ZIP (no Composer required), German, English and Dutch translations.
+Available in German, English and Dutch.

 ----------